min2ha/ukwa-site/content/target/62004/index.en.md

   "subject": "Brexit"
 }

-# BBC News: 'Hard facts' for both sides in Brexit talks - Theresa May

 Summarises and analyses Theresa May's Mansion House speech on the UK's future economic relationship with the EU, delivered on March 2nd 2018.